Beauty Myths, Busted

 Is there something in chocolate that can cause you to break out?
 Can brushing your hair a hundred times before going to bed make it shinier?
 And will applying menstrual blood (eeew!) on your face give you clear, healthy skin?
 With dermatologist, Anna Palabyab, M.D., we debunk five of the most popular beauty myths:

+Putting your menstrual blood on your face will help clear your skin.
 According to a 2009 study done by a sanitary napkin company, this old wives' tale is, sadly, still believed by about 38% of Filipinas.
 Not only is this practice gross, but it's highly unhygienic, too.
 "There is no medical basis for this," says Palabyab.
 "Blood is actually good culture media for bacteria so it might even aggravate your condition."

 Clear skin can be achieved by adopting a good skin care regimen.
 Wash your face twice a day with a skin cleanser that's formulated for your skin type.
 Apply a sunscreen with an SPF of at least 15 before stepping out of the house during the day.
 At night, apply an alcohol-free toner before applying moisturizer on your face.
 And please, keep your menstrual blood away from your face.